xqft/jap-ecommerce/README.md

 # e-mercado
 My e-commerce front-end project for the Jovenes a Programar (Plan Ceibal) webdev course.
+[GitHub Pages link](https://xqft.github.io/jap-ecommerce/)

 ## About the project
 **e-mercado** is a generic e-commerce web platform project of which my duty is to build the front-end interface that buyers will be using. e-mercado is built from an initial workspace, progressing step by step through bi-weekly assignments with main objectives to complete.
 The full project details can be downloaded [here (spanish)](https://xqft.github.io/jap-ecommerce/Letra.pdf).